Edmonton Catholic school trustee not seeking re-election after 'rubber stamping' policies

 "If they're [trustees] not bringing added value, why do we have them?" she said.
 "It's a waste, a total waste."

-Grell was elected in 2013 to serve as the trustee for Ward 71.
-During her four years on the board, Grell served on several committees and as chair of the board's audit committee.
+Grell was elected in 2013.
+During her four years on the board, she served on several committees, including as chair of the board's audit committee.

 On the school board's website, Grell listed her reasons for becoming a trustee four years ago.